Return to PSTOS Home Page

 Elaborate proscenium

 Click for a larger version of this image (39K) The Oriental Wurlitzer was opus #1710, a Style 235 "Special."
-The original installation was supervised by Wurlitzer employee Harry E. Carruthers.
+The original installation was supervised by Wurlitzer employee Harry Carruthers.
 It was a unique installation in that all of the speaking voices of the organ were in two adjacent chambers which spoke via a tone chute through the front part of the ceiling dome.
 The piano was in the right end of the orchestra pit.
 The console left the factory with a plain ivory finish; the unique textured plaster was applied in Portland.

 The "Special" designation was due to the Krumet replacing the standard Kinura, and an added Voix Celeste and English Horn.